How to Pick the Best Hay to Feed Goats

 Feeding goats can be a bit tricky because they have what is known as a complex digestive system.
 But don’t let this scare you, I just want you to be aware before you begin so you can better understand how to support your goats in the healthiest way.

-Let’s break down a goat’s diet so you can see just why we want to focus on hay from the very beginning.
+Let’s break down a goat’s diet so you can see why we want to focus on hay from the beginning.

 a pie grid on what to feed your goats